dirkagterhuis/dirkagterhuis.github.io/README.md

 # Future features
 - [ ] Allow selection of 'own playlists only' vs. 'subscribed playlists too'.
 - [ ] Allow selection of which fields to be retrieved
+- [ ] Allow uploading of playlists to a Spotify account.

 # How to